STUN vs TURN: Understanding the Differences and How They Work

 Conclusion

 Real-time video communication comes with a series of challenges.
 Even if WebRTC is designed to work peer-to-peer, it still requires building a whole signalling architecture behind it.
 This means that scaling up requires an additional investment in server infrastructure.
-One of the main key benefits of video APIs is freeing developers from dealing with this complexity.

 Get Email Notifications